LucoDevro/CAGEcleaner/README.md

 [![DOI](https://zenodo.org/badge/904110273.svg)](https://doi.org/10.5281/zenodo.14726119)

 > [!NOTE]
 > `CAGEcleaner` currently only has full support for sessions from `cblaster`'s remote mode!
+Local mode support coming soon!

 > [!TIP]
 > `CAGEcleaner` will be integrated into `cblaster`!
 You can already check out the development version at [this fork](https://github.com/LucoDevro/cblaster).